-Individuals must have at least 40 quarters of work credits (which is equal steps to avoid problems. individuals must have at least 40 quarters of work credits (which is equal to about 10 years of work) to qualify for Medicare Part A without having to by a premium.
-People earn work credits when they work in a job and pay

-Social Security taxes.
+Individuals must have at least 40 quarters of work credits (which is equal steps to avoid problems. individuals must have at least 40 quarters of work credits (which is equal to about 10 years of work) to qualify for Medicare Part A without having to pay a premium.
+People earn work credits when they work in a job and pay Social Security taxes.
 Learn more at www.ssa.gov/planners/disability.
-People who turn 65 without having the necessary work credits to

-- reuple with turn on without having the necessary work deutis to qualify can sign up for Medicare Part A coverage, but they will have quality can sign up for medically Fart A coverage, but they will have to pay premiums.
-They must also be a U.S. citizen or have been a People can sign up for Medicare Part B at age 65 regardless of how
+- People who turn 65 without having the necessary work credits to qualify can sign up for Medicare Part A coverage, but they will have quality can sign up for medically Falt A coverage, but they will have to pay premiums.
+They must also be a U.S. citizen or have been a - People can sign up for Medicare Part B at age 65 regardless of how